jdaw1/chart_markers/Documentation/ChartMarkers_Files.md

 If not there, that series ignored.
 If there, the relevant marker is that from the same row in the `SeriesFormatAlias.ID` range.
 This indirection allows series to have names such as Deutschland | Frankreich | Italien | Spanien, these being mapped to <span class="markerID">DE</span> | <span class="markerID">FR</span> | <span class="markerID">IT</span> | <span class="markerID">ES</span>.
-Having found the correct ID, and hence the correct rows of the ChartLines.&hellip; table, those ChartLines rows are then applied.
+Having found the correct ID, and hence the correct rows of the <code>ChartLines.&hellip;</code> table, those ChartLines rows are then applied.

 Markers come from outside the spreadsheet.
 Your corporate build should include a standard place for the SVGs (read access being sufficient), that location being stored in the range `ChartMarkers.Directory`.